hightekvagabond/gypsys-cli-tools/system/modular-monitoring/README.md

 ---

-**Built for stability, designed for laptops, optimized for real-world hardware problems.**
+**Built for reliability, designed for modularity, optimized for extensibility.**